 Now that you have a purchase offer in hand, you’re in the home stretch, so to speak, of selling your house — but don’t sign the paperwork or pop the champagne just yet.

-An offer to purchase real estate—also called a real estate purchase contract or a residential purchase agreement—is a legal agreement that identifies the seller(s) and the buyer(s), but it stipulates much more than the final price.
-In fact, there are plenty of details that can be intricate and confusing.
+An offer to purchase real estate, also called a real estate purchase contract or a residential purchase agreement, is a legal agreement that identifies the seller(s) and the buyer(s), but it stipulates much more than just the final price.

 There’s a lot to review, but our real estate experts have helped break down the most common areas where real estate purchase offers can go awry and what to read closely before you sign.

-A real estate purchase offer typically includes the following items (that can be viewed on this sample form):
+A real estate purchase offer typically includes the following items:

 - A description of the property and its condition

 - What fixtures and appliances are included (or not)

 - The amount of the earnest money deposit

 - Any contingencies that must be met before the sale is finalized.

 Here’s a sample form, but these documents can vary depending on the type of property and where you live.
 The purchase agreement for a new construction residential purchase is different from one for a manufactured home purchase.
 Or if you’re buying property that’s in probate, your state might require additional paperwork.